yige-fei/Loan-Default-Risk-Analysis/README.md

 Overall, the supervised learning results are useful for understanding predictive signals, while the unsupervised learning results are useful for early-stage borrower profiling.
 However, both should be treated as educational and exploratory rather than final credit decision systems.

 ---

+## Final Conclusion

+This project demonstrates that loan default risk is more strongly linked to **financing pressure and credit quality** than income alone.
+Variables such as `Interest_rate_spread`, `Upfront_charges`, `rate_of_interest`, `LTV`, `dtir1`, and `credit_type_EQUI` emerged as important signals across the supervised analysis.

+However, the near-perfect performance of Random Forest and XGBoost suggests possible **data leakage**, especially because several highly predictive variables are related to loan pricing and lender risk assessment.
+This means the tree-based models should be treated as useful for learning and feature exploration, but not as final production-ready credit risk models.

+The K-Means clustering further supported the idea that borrowers with comparable incomes could belong to very different financial profiles depending on credit score, leverage, and debt burden.
+However, because the silhouette score was low, the clustering results should be treated as exploratory borrower profiling rather than a final segmentation model.

+Taken together, this project illustrates a simplified but grounded banking credit risk analytics workflow — combining **default prediction**, **model interpretation**, **borrower segmentation**, and a critical review of model limitations.

 ## Tech Stack